ethereum/pos-evolution/pos-evolution.md

 ### Gasper

-**Gasper** is a proof-of-stake consensus protocol obtained by the combination of two modules: **FFG Casper**, a finality gadget, and (a variation of) **LMD-GHOST**, a fork choice rule.
+**Gasper** is a proof-of-stake consensus protocol obtained by the combination of two modules: **FFG Casper**, a finality gadget, and (a variation of) **LMD-GHOST**, a fork-choice rule.
 The latter evolved during the years, due to some problems.

 #### Friendly Finality Gadget (FFG) Casper